The great city yawns and gasps in its death-throes. Stone cracks, and screams rise to heaven on wings of smoke with feathers of ash.

 “You should have summoned my father,” says Cadmin with a shrug.
 “This one is far beyond me in power and scope.
 I cannot attack him.”

-Men still try to stab me, hurling insults and weapons in a pointless storm, and I laugh like a fool.
+Madness reigns.
+Some overly loyal soldiers still try to stab me, hurling insults and weapons in a pointless storm, and fire spreads too quickly to be natural.
+Screams have begun somewhere else in the building, shocked and angry and afraid.
+And I laugh like a fool.
 I laugh like an infant.
 I laugh like a man who has not laughed in a hundred lifetimes.

 I laugh like one who cannot remember the last time when.